w3f/polkadot-wiki/docs/learn/learn-governance.md

 #### Tallying

-There are three resulting scenarios that can occur, depending on which entity initiated the proposal and whether council unanimously voted yes in support.
+In governance v1, there are three resulting scenarios that can occur, depending on which entity initiated the proposal and whether council unanimously voted yes in support.
 These resulting scenarios are visualized in the following table: